clairette0/Malabar-Media-Server/README.md

 ## Build Guide on Instructables

 Looking for a step-by-step tutorial?
-Check out the full build guide on **Instructables** for detailed instructions, photos, and tips on setting up Jcorp Nomad.
+Check out the full build guide on **Instructables** for detailed instructions, photos, and tips on setting up Malabar Media.

 👉 [Read the Instructables Guide](https://www.instructables.com/Jcorp-Nomad-Mini-WIFI-Media-Server/)